 Prickwillow received its new broadband infrastructure in December 2014, connecting up to a hundred properties in the hub of the village.
 Residents now have a greater choice of providers.
 There is no marketing of suppliers through the village council.
 More detail of the changes on www.connectingcambridgeshire.co.uk.
 A further service is available by Air Broadband, for out of reach properties, see www.airbroadband.co.uk.

 BT have since installed a second broadband cabinet with another 96 new lines and a new connection from the Putney Hill Road which has given access to residents at Ely Road.
-This is likely to be the final installation.

 St Peter’s Church